hning86/azuremlps/README.md

 	* Please note for the Web Service Endpoint Management commandlets, you can also use the Endpoint API Key in lieu of the Workspace Authorization Token.
 * **Region Name**
-	* This value can be found in the Workspace dropdown.
+	* This value can be found in the Workspace drop-down.
 Currently supported values for this configuration are:
 		* South Central US (use this value for all Free Workspaces)
 		* Southeast Asia
 		* Northern Europe